Red-Studio-Ragnarok/Fancier-Block-Particles/README.md

 Now with a [Trello] to see what is being worked on and a roadmap

-Fancier Block Particles is a fork of the popular [Fancy Block Particles] by [MorphoxL] which is more optimized and less buggy than the original mod.
+Fancier Block Particles is a fork of the popular [Fancy Block Particles] by [TominoCZ] which is more optimized and less buggy than the original mod.

 - Fancier Block Particles now run 276% faster than Fancy Block Particles
 - Fancier Block Particles now load 25% faster than Fancy Block Particles